Trolann/teachers-coach-teachers/README.md

 ### Notes on environment variables

   - The `.env` must remain in the repository root
+  - LOG_LEVEL is the log level for our backend.
+  - FLASK_LOG_LEVEL is the log level for the Flask/Waitress web server
   - POSTGRES_USER, POSTGRES_PASSWORD can be any value for local development
   - POSTGRES_DB should remain as tct_database
   - SQLALCHEMY_DATABASE_URI should remain as is to reach the database over the docker network